Skip to main content

 Using SDK

-You can use the Corti SDK (currently in “alpha”, not for production use) to send audio data.
+You can use the Corti SDK (currently in “beta”) to send audio data.

 transcribeSocket.sendAudio(audioChunk); // method doesn't do the chunking

-To end the /transcribe session send a type: end.
-This will signal the server to send any remaining transcript segments and detected commands before the server sends a usage message
+To end the /transcribe session send a type: end message.
+This will signal the server to send any remaining transcript segments and detected commands.
+Then, the server will send a usage message,

 {